XueGong-git/XueGong-git.github.io/_teaching/teachingaward.md

 location: "Edinburgh, UK"
 ---

-- In recognition of attainment against the UK Professional Standards Framework for teaching and learning support in higher education
+I received the Edinburgh Teaching Award, which is equivalent to the [Associate Fellowship of the Higher Education Academy](https://www.advance-he.ac.uk/fellowship/associate-fellowship) (AFHEA) .
+It provides national recognition of commitment to professionalism in teaching and learning in higher education in the UK.